 See Recommendation 8 below (This recommendation combined with Recommendation 8 to provide a more holistic approach for the development and maintenance of facilities.)

-Develop a mechanism for continued off-campus facility, maintenance, repairs, and renovations, and sustaining budgets through fluctuating agriculture markets.
+Develop a mechanism for continued off-campus facility maintenance, repairs, and renovations, and sustaining budgets through fluctuating agriculture markets.

-A review of current facilities to determine renovation, repair, maintenance, and/or facility replacement needs will be conducted.
+The department annually conducts a review of current facilities to determine renovation, repair, maintenance, and/or facility replacement needs.